irisnet/irisnet/WHITEPAPER.md

 * **Private Sale**: 20%

-* **ATOM Holders**: 5% (detailed airdrop plan will be announced after Cosmos Hub becomes operational)

-* **Core Developer Team**: 15% (locked up for 6 months starting from IRIS Hub launch, followed by a linear monthly release for 2 years afterwards)
+* **Core Developer Team**: 20% (locked up for 6 months starting from IRIS Hub launch, followed by a linear monthly release for 2 years afterwards)

 * **IRIS Foundation**: 15% (reserved to support the operations of the Foundation)